 No Nephews, Nieces, Aunts, Uncles by blood.

-Declaration signed by Ann Bond,Mother, Old Stores, Ewloe, Nr.
-Chester on the 14th May 1919 signed In the presence of John Millington, J.P. crossed out and J.M. written instead.
+The Declaration was signed by Ann Bond,Mother, Old Stores, Ewloe, Nr.
+Chester on the 14th May 1919 signed In the presence of John Millington, J.M.
 Wood Lane, Hawarden.

 It would seem that Annie had filled in the Army Form regarding the Full-blood and half-blood sisters wrongly.
 Perhaps someone will be able to clarify this.
 Any help gratefully received.